GuilhermeDeretti/Code-Quiz/README.md

 ## Description

-This website was created with the objective of practicing the new learn javascript API using DOM, events and localStorage.
+The goal of this website was to practise the new learn javascript API using DOM, events, and localStorage.
-The Code Quiz Application, brings a interactive experience in a Web page, by learning and testing your knowlege.
+By learning and testing your knowledge, the Code Quiz Application creates an interactive experience in a Web page.

 **Note:** This project is still under development and will receive updates related to refactoring in the javascript files to make it Modular.